-In the context of a method for the exegetical study of New Testament passages, you will sharpen your competence in doing textual criticism, grammatical analysis, and lexical study.
+Credits: 3 In the context of a method for the exegetical study of New Testament passages, you will sharpen your competence in doing textual criticism, grammatical analysis, and lexical study.
 Your final project will allow you to demonstrate your ability to take a text from translation to sermon outline.
+Prerequisite(s): BIB 5410 and GRE 5111 Graduate

-Prerequisite(s): BIB 5410 and GRE 5111 GRE 6306 - Greek IV: Exposition of Mark
+GRE 6306 - Greek IV: Exposition of Mark

-Based on your translation and exegesis of passages from Mark in the Greek text, you will learn how to synthesize the details of your study of the text into its main expositional ideas.
+Credits: 3 Based on your translation and exegesis of passages from Mark in the Greek text, you will learn how to synthesize the details of your study of the text into its main expositional ideas.
 Course assignments will include preparation and practice in communicating the primary point and purpose of selected passages from Mark.
+Prerequisite(s): GRE 6210 and BIB 5410 Graduate

-Prerequisite(s): GRE 6210 and BIB 5410 GRE 6307 - Greek IV: Exposition of Luke
+GRE 6307 - Greek IV: Exposition of Luke

-Based on your own translation and exegesis of passages from Luke in the Greek text, you will learn how to synthesize the details of your study of the text into its main expositional ideas.
-Course assignments will include preparation and practice in communicating the primary point and purpose of selected passages from Luke.
+Credits: 3 Based on your own translation and exegesis of passages from Luke in the Greek text, you will learn how to synthesize the details of your study of the text into its main expositional ideas.
+Course assignments will include preperation and practice in communicating the primary point and purpose of selected passages from Luke.
+Prerequisite(s): GRE 6210 Graduate